nitheshrayuduv/release-content/.github/PULL_REQUEST_TEMPLATE/pull_request_templates.md

 **PR Merge Activity**

 - [ ] Squash and merge the PR.
-- [ ] After the PR is merged, make sure to push the appropriate tags on the main branch to reflect the changes in customer installations.
+- [ ] After the PR is merged, make sure to push the appropriate tags on the target branch to reflect the changes in customer installations.